-Use the weeks, or even months preceding the visit to focus on the author’s work.
+Use the weeks, or better yet months preceding the visit to focus on the author’s work.
 Make sure that a good selection of Sarah’s books is available in the library.
 In addition, pre-ordering books is an excellent way to help build interest in an upcoming visit.
-Providing enough books for classroom read alouds, and encouraging teachers to include the books in classroom art and curriculum lessons is a wonderful way to help engage students as they anticipate the visit.
+Providing enough books for classroom read alouds and encouraging teachers to include the books in classroom art and curriculum lessons is a wonderful way to help engage students as they anticipate the visit.

 (You will find a list at the end of this document suggesting titles appropriate for each grade level.
 See FAQ for some suggestions for art projects, etc.)